You (the student) drive the process of requesting accommodations for a disability.

 DSS Counselor reviews documentation provided for history of accommodation use

-DSS counselor and student together determine reasonable accommodations
+DSS counselor and student together determine accommodations

 Notification of Academic Accommodation letters emailed to faculty and student